msmith/prompt/README.md

 param :color, "A color", %w(red green blue)
 ```

-or as a dynamically-generated one:
+or you can dynamically generate the completions using a block:

 ```ruby
 param :file, "JPG file" do